liu.seSearch for publications in DiVA

 Open this publication in new window or tab >>How’s school going?: Psychosocial health and peer relations in school for children who are deaf or hard of hearing

-2024 (English)In: 7th International Conference on Cognitive Hearing Science for Communication, 2024Conference paper, Poster (with or without abstract) (Refereed)
+2024 (English)In: 7th International Conference on Cognitive Hearing Science for Communication, 2024Conference paper, Poster (with or without abstract) (Other academic)

 Abstract [en]